If you were that unfortunate to encounter an NPC mining fleet of a faction you have bad standings too, I hope you made it back into warp in time.

 The mechanics used here are not that commonly known, so let me explain it a bit.

-First off, Suitonias pilot has pretty good standing to Sansha’s Nation – or at least their mining division.
+First off, Suitonias character has pretty good standing to Sansha’s Nation – or at least their mining division.
 This makes them blue to him: They don’t attack him and even remote repair him.

 The second part of the trap required an NPC mining operation of the faction you have the good standings with.
 You can easily identify them by the diamond-icon “♦️” in their name.
 If you have found one, you need to trigger the response fleet.
 But… oh, you have good standings, hm.